v12technology/fluxtion/README.md

 ### Injected reuse
 Like any good system it is good to re-use existing well tested behaviour.
 This is the same for event processing systems.
 It is possible to "inject" a whole event process chain as a group.
 For example in trading application we can inject a volatility calculation, that comprises many node and and different event types.
 Injecting saves describing repeatable behaviours making systems quicker to build
 **Example to be added**
-## Stream processing vs flow processors
+## Integrating with client code
 Traditional stream processors have an ingest, transform and publish cycle.
 When moving from analytics to actually taking actions there is a barrier to integrating the output with the client application.
 With Fluxtion client code is integrated into the generated processor and invoked directly.
+## Pipeline vs graph processing

-Fluxtion is built as a graph processor and not a pipeline, handling heterogeneous event types in a unique fashion is the default behaviour.
+Fluxtion is built as a graph processor and not a pipeline.
+A pipeline has a single entry point and single execution path, a graph processor has multiple entry points multiple execution paths.
+Handling heterogeneous event types in a unique fashion is the default behaviour.
 In fact the more complex the problem the greater the advantage that Fluxtion displays.
 ## Documentation
 Check out detailed documentation at [gitbook](https://fluxtion.gitbook.io/docs/).
 This is undergoing active development so please check regularly.